pantsbuild/scie-pants/package/README.md

 Usage: package [OPTIONS] <COMMAND>

 Commands:
-  tools  Builds the `tools.pex` used by the scie-pants scie to perform Pants installs scie   Builds the `scie-pants` scie test   Builds the `scie-pants` scie and runs it through a series of integration tests help   Print this message or the help of the given subcommand(s)
+  tools       Builds the `tools.pex` used by the scie-pants scie to perform Pants installs scie-pants  Builds the `scie-pants` Rust binary scie        Builds the `scie-pants` scie test        Builds the `scie-pants` scie and runs it through a series of integration tests help        Print this message or the help of the given subcommand(s)

 Options:
       --target <TARGET>      Override the default --target for this platform.
-      --ptex <PTEX>            Instead of using the released v0.6.0 ptex, package ptex from the ptex project repo at this directory.
+      --science <SCIENCE>    Instead of using the released v0.1.2 science, package science from the science project repo at this directory.
-      --scie-jump <SCIE_JUMP>  Instead of using the released v0.7.1 scie-jump, package the scie-jump from the scie-jump project repo at this directory.
+      --update-lock          Refresh the tools lock before building the tools.pex --dest-dir <DEST_DIR>  The destination directory for the chosen binary and its checksum file. [default: dist] -h, --help                 Print help
-      --update-lock            Refresh the tools lock before building the tools.pex --dest-dir <DEST_DIR>    The destination directory for the chosen binary and its checksum file. [default: dist] -h, --help                   Print help information -V, --version                Print version information
+  -V, --version              Print version
 ```

 In the course of development you'll probably only be interested in two invocations: